 International flights and taxes; drinks and meals not shown; optional extra activities, tyre and windscreen insurance, personal insurance, personal expenses and tips.

-Getting there: This trips begins and ends in Windhoek, Namibia.
+This trip begins and ends in Windhoek, Namibia.
 Your flight out of Windhoek should be late afternoon or evening to allow for driving times from Okonjima to Windhoek, and then from Windhoek the drive to the airport is about one hour.

 Arguably the main attraction in the Namib Naukluft National Park is the towering orange dunes of the Sossusvlei, possibly some of the highest dunes in the world.